 History

 In the middle of the 16th century, European settlers arrived in the territory of the modern state and created settlements.
-One part of it went to the Spanish colony, and the other to the French kingdom.
-In the 18th century, France gave the lands to Great Britain, which, in turn, gave them to the United States.
-In 1819, the state received its official name – Alabama!
+One part went to the Spanish colony, and the other to the French kingdom.
+In the 18th century, France ceded the lands to Great Britain, which in turn passed them to the United States.
+In 1819, the territory was admitted as the state of Alabama.

-The state is home to many interesting and popular places, including Dauphin Island with its almost empty beaches, the famous city of Birmingham, the US Space Center, and the stunning Little River Canyon nature reserve with a variety of flora and fauna.
-Alabama is the birthplace of the father of modern country music, Hank Williams, who tragically died at the age of 29 but managed to glorify Alabama with his work.
-His fans still remember him and honor him on National Alabama Day and beyond.
+The state is home to many interesting places, including Dauphin Island with its nearly empty beaches, the city of Birmingham, the US Space & Rocket Center in Huntsville, and the stunning Little River Canyon nature reserve with its diverse flora and fauna.
+Alabama is also the birthplace of country music pioneer Hank Williams, whose legacy is celebrated by fans on National Alabama Day and beyond.

 Interesting Facts

-- The symbols of the region are the longleaf pine and the black bear.
+- The longleaf pine and the black bear are state symbols.

-- American astronauts who landed on the moon flew on a rocket made in Alabama.
+- Apollo astronauts who walked on the Moon flew on Saturn V rockets built in Alabama.

 How to Take Part

-Celebrate National Alabama Day by taking a trip to its beautiful places.
-If that’s not possible, learn more about the state through documentaries and literature and celebrate the date with your friends!
+Celebrate National Alabama Day by visiting its beautiful sites.
+If you can’t travel, learn about the state through documentaries and books, and share your appreciation with friends!

 National Alabama Day is observed on December 14 each year.